 At a minimum we recommend that you have at least the following documents in place: a basic will, durable and health care powers of attorney, and in most cases, a revocable trust.

 However, even if you have these documents in place, it is important to periodically review and assess the content in light of your current life situation and long-term goals.
 Specifically:

-If you get divorced, you want to make sure that your ex-spouse’s family members are not full beneficiaries or fiduciaries.
+- Does your basic will contain protection against divorce – for you or your children?
+If you get divorced, you want to make sure that your or your children’s ex-spouse’s family members are not full beneficiaries or fiduciaries.
 Please make sure that you have at least considered this provision.
 You may not care, and you may not need to alter anything, but you want to make this decision now, not when you are in the throes of a divorce proceeding!

 - Have you considered using a revocable trust?
 Revocable trusts are not necessary in every situation, but they can be immensely helpful.
 A trust helps you avoid a public and potentially expensive probate process, it alleviates much potential stress and burden from your heirs (who will already be upset due to your passing), and provides for a more efficient administration of your assets, especially if you have any assets out of state.

 - Have you considered elder care, including “Medicaid planning” strategies?
 This is particularly important if you have older parents, or if you are in a situation where you could require long-term care soon.
 You want to make sure your family and loved ones, not a nursing home, receive the lion’s share of your estate.
 Proper estate planning will help you achieve this goal.

 For assistance with any legal matters related to your business or estate planning, contact Fournier Legal Services at email@example.com or 860.670.3535 now for a consultation and planning session.